 Balance Transfer Fees

 Typically, a balance transfer credit card offers an extremely low or even 0% interest rate, which means you’ll save some serious dollars on interest charges.
-For instance, the MBNA True Line® Mastercard® makes it easier to minimize credit card fees with a special 0% balance transfer rate for the first 10 months, on transfers completed within 90 days of opening an account.
+For instance, the MBNA True Line® Mastercard® makes it easier to minimize credit card fees with a special limited-time 0% balance transfer rate for the first 12 months, on transfers completed within 90 days of opening an account.
 Apply now, because this offer ends on February 29, 2020!
-MBNA True Line® Mastercard® applies a 3% fee to transfer your balance (with a minimum fee of $7.50 CAD), but there’s also no annual fee and no income threshold to be eligible.
-Even after the first 10 months, their standard interest rate is very competitive at 12.99%.
+MBNA True Line® Mastercard® applies a 3% fee to transfer your balance (with a minimum fee of $7.50 CAD), but there’s also no annual fee.
+Even after the first 12 months, their Annual Interest Rate on Purchases (“AIR”) is very competitive at 12.99%.

 - Minimum Income Eligibility: N/A

 - Credit Score Required: Fair to Good

 - Welcome Offer: 0% for 10 months on balance transfers completed within 90 days of account opening, with a 3% transfer fee (minimum fee of $7.50 CAD).